danielabar/meblog/src/markdown/numeric-env-vars-ruby.md

 # 300
 ```

 When this project runs locally, it uses the [dotenv](https://github.com/bkeepers/dotenv) gem to load environment variables from a `.env` file in the project root.
-Inspecting this file revealed that `BATCH_SIZE` was not defined.
+Inspecting this file revealed that `BATCH_SIZE` was nowhere to be found in this file, i.e. it was not set.
 According to the `Settings.batch_size` implementation, it should have been fine for `BATCH_SIZE` to not be specified, in which case, it should have defaulted to a batch size of 1000.
 But instead, the `batch_size` method was returning 0.

 To understand why this was the case, I launched a local [irb console](https://rubyreferences.github.io/rubyref/intro/irb.html) with the `BATCH_SIZE` environment variable set to `300` as follows: